stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 ### Fence

-However if one were to remove the `waitIdle` calls in the existing code the validation layer will again flood with errors, we are trying to use the command buffers concurrently for multiple frames.
+However if one were to remove the `waitIdle` calls in the existing code the validation layer will again flood with errors - we are trying to use the command buffers concurrently for multiple frames.

 Additionally the application is continually queueing up rendering work without checking whether it actually completes (which can be seen if one watches the memory usage).

-The second synchronisation mechanism is the _fence_ which can be used to synchronise Vulkan and application code:
+To resolve both of these we introduce the second synchronisation mechanism known as a _fence_ which can be used to synchronise Vulkan and application code:

 ```java
 public class Fence extends AbstractVulkanObject {